Review of En kärlekshistoria (1970)

 The title means “a love story”, and it is.
 The international title is A Swedish Love Story, but it’s more pubertal, on a brilliantly multi-generational middle-class backdrop, than it is Swedish.
 This is the emotional core of “Balettprimadonnan” (1916) without the melodrama.

-Some brief cuts in this film are ingenious.
-Rarely does live-action cinema have the guts to use actors who are practically as old as their characters for something like this, and they add a lot here.
-The giddy idealization of their pubescence tries to get along with the more profound and still more skillfully rendered realism of the rest of the world.
+Some brief cuts in this film are ingenious, and the young actors add a lot.
+The giddy idealization of pubescence tries to get along with the more profound and still more skillfully rendered realism of the rest of the world.
 A clash is inevitable.
 Sometimes the contrast is used productively, as when a noisy train tarnishes the first kiss without power to break it, but compromise damages the film.
-On the other hand, maybe I’m just jealous; it is the kind of childhood’s end everyone dreams of.
+On the other hand, maybe I’m just jealous.
+Childhoods usually end under less ideal circumstances, as in Se dig inte om (1936).

 References here: Fucking Åmål (1998).